Giovannibriglia/epistemic_rl/README.md

 ## About the Project
 This project develops an estimator that predicts how far a given state is from the goal within dynamic epistemic search trees.
-Each search space is modeled as a Kripke structure.
+Each search space is modeled as a set of Kripke structures.

 ## 1. Installation
 1. Create a new python virtual environment (with 'python > 3.10'):